Developer Guide

 Alternative 1 (current choice): Separate

-command for unmarking schedules.- Pros: This design is more intuitive for users, as it aligns with the common understanding of marking and unmarking tasks.
+unmarkcommand for unmarking schedules.- Pros: This design is more intuitive for users, as it aligns with the common understanding of marking and unmarking tasks.

 - Pros: Users only need to be aware of the completed and missed status, simplifying the command’s usage.